nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-JIMMY detects that the given arguments are invalid
+JJIMY detects that the given arguments are invalid

 	* 3a1.
-JIMMY shows an error message
+JJIMY shows an error message

     Use case resumes at step 2.

 * 3b.
 The list is empty.

 	Use case ends.

+* 3c.
+JJIMY detects that with this change, the pending orders that contain the edited item can no longer be fulfilled with current inventory

+    * 3c1.
+JJIMY shows an error message

+    Use case resumes at step 2.

 **Use case: Find a menu item**